drawsocket/drawsocket.github.io/api.md

   }
 }
 ```
+*prints `3` to browser console*

+## function as type
-* in some object type parsers, the parameters passed an object including the address `/function` can be used to create an anonymous function:
+In some object type parsers, the parameters passed an object including the address `/function` can be used to create an anonymous function:

   ```
   /id : "foo",